ohkinozomu/fuyuu-router/README.md

 The current load balancing algorithm is random only.

+## About service discovery

+fuyuu-router doesn't perform any service discovery.

+Agents publish a message to the `fuyuu-router/launch` topic when they launch and to the `fuyuu-router/terminate` topic when they disconnect.

+Users can subscribe to these topics to create a mechanism, for example, to update Istio VirtualServices.

 ## limitation

 - Currently only HTTP 1.1 is supported.
 Perhaps HTTP2 is the next roadmap.